Pazopanib (Votrient ®)

+Pazopanib blocks the proteins (kinases) from sending signals to cancer cells to grow.
+Blocking the signals causes the cells to die.
 Pazopanib can also stop the cancer cells from developing new blood vessels.
 This reduces their supply of oxygen and nutrients, so that the tumour shrinks or stops growing.

 If pazopanib isn’t recommended for you, it may not be available on the NHS, although you may be given it as part of a clinical trial.

 Each person’s reaction to cancer treatment is different.
-Some people have very few side effects while others may experience more.
+Some people have very few side effects, while others may experience more.
 The side effects described here won’t affect everyone having this treatment.